jackfoxy/urQL/docs/ref-ch02-types.md

 All data representations (nouns) of the Obelisk system are strongly typed.

 ## Column Types
-The fundamental data element is an atom typed by an aura.
-All data cells (the intersection of a `<table-set>` row and column) are a typed atom.
+The fundamental data element in Obelisk is an atom that is typed by an aura.
+Data cells, which are intersections of a `<table-set>` row and column, are typed atoms. .

 Obelisk supports the following auras: